Pc Bottleneck Calculator

 Cooling and Thermals

-Poor cooling can cause thermal throttling.
+Poor cooling can cause thermal throttling and reduce component performance.

 Types of Bottlenecks Explained